brimdata/zed/zng/docs/zson.md

 Finally, there are four more values that show ZSON's efficacy for representing metrics.
 Here, there are no type decorators as all of the field types are implied by their syntax, and hence, the top-level record type is implied.
-For instance, the `ts` field is an RFC-3339 date/time string, unambiguously the primitive type `time`.
+For instance, the `ts` field is an RFC 3339 date/time string, unambiguously the primitive type `time`.
 Further, note that the `value` field takes on different types and even a complex record type on the last line.
 In this case, there is a different type top-level